 The wide-open aperture is perfect for low-light situations and for giving you that smooth bokeh and subject separation that many portraits photographers love.

 Like all equipment and lenses, the more you shoot with it, the more you will get to know its limitations.

 This prime lens was one of the first Sony lenses to be released for the e-mount system.
-It’s still making its way into the hands of portrait photographers everywhere.
+It’s still making its way into the hands of portrait photographers everywhere and for good reason.

 The nifty-fifty focal length is a staple in photography and can bring you some classic portrait images with a little creativity and experience.

 If your budget will allow, this lens is a welcomed addition to any Sony portrait shooters camera bag.